Travel Insurance

 Health and medical emergencies

-This is possibly the most important part of any travel insurance policy.
-If you do not take out adequate insurance, you must pay the costs for any medical emergency yourself.
-A medical emergency in another country can be very expensive, for example:
+This is possibly the most essential part of any travel insurance policy.
+If you do not take out adequate insurance, you must pay for any medical emergency yourself.
+A medical emergency in another country can be costly, for example:

 – £100,000: a stomach bug or infection treated in a hospital in the USA with return flights